Sopra-Steria-Norge-Kubernetes/CaaS-GitOps/doc/Exposing an OpenShift Service.md

 # Exposing an OpenShift service

 ## Purpose
 Expose services running in OpenShift outside the scope of the cluster.
+For documentation on how to create OpenShift routes, please refer to the [OpenShift documentation](https://docs.openshift.com/container-platform/4.13/networking/routes/route-configuration.html)

 ### Exposing a service using the wildcard ingress certificate